gateio/gateapi-python/docs/MultiCollateralLoanApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.MultiCollateralLoanApi(api_client)
-type = 'collateral' # str | Currency type: collateral - Collateral currency, borrow - Borrowing.
+type = 'collateral' # str | Currency type: collateral - Collateral currency, borrow - Borrowing currency
-currency = 'BTC' # str | When it is a collateral currency, multiple currencies can be passed separated by commas; when it is a borrowing currency, only one currency can be passedseparated by commas; when it is a borrowing currency, only one currency can be passedseparated by commas; when it is a borrowing currency, only one commas; when it is a borrowing currency, only one currency can be passed
+currency = 'BTC' # str | When it is a collateral currency, multiple currencies can be provided separated by commas; when it is a borrowing currency, only one currency can be provided.

 try:
-    # List User Currency Quota.
+    # Query user's collateral and borrowing currency quota information
     api_response = api_instance.list_user_currency_quota(type, currency)
     print(api_response)
 except GateApiException as ex: